johnniewalkerde/PXL-JAM/README.md

 ---

 <div align="center">
-   <h1>🎄 **Welcome to the PXL Challenge** 🎄</h1>
+   <h1>🎄 Welcome to the PXL Challenge 🎄</h1>
    <img src="pxl-mk1.jpg" alt="PXL MK1" style="width: 100%;" />
 </div>

 Eager to experience the vibrant colors and smooth animations of the PXL-MK1?
 Excited to start programming it?

 Here's your opportunity to dive in!
 Use our fun and easy-to-use programming environment to create pixel art and animations that will be displayed on the PXL-MK1.

-Plus, you can use the simulator to test your creations before deploying them to the device.
+Until you have the opportunity to hold the real thing in your hands, you can start coding and testing your apps in the simulator!

 ## Prerequisites